gitpeut/SnowRadio/README.md

 on the display and in the web browser.
 Latency is low by design.
 <p />
-Gele radio was greatly improved and extended due to the generous support, useful suggestions and rigorous testing of Alexander Semenov.
+Snow Radio was greatly improved and extended due to the generous support, useful suggestions and rigorous testing of Alexander Semenov.
 <p />
 Playlists ( .pls, .m3u, .dash etc.) are not supported.